mehediparvez/newsletter/README.md

 #### 4. HubSpot Integration

-This component handles the "Send Email Address + Email Content to HubSpot Sender" portion of the client's flowchart, delivering personalized newsletters to members.
+This component implements the **Sixth Step: Send to HubSpot** in the workflow diagram, delivering personalized newsletters to members through the HubSpot email platform.

 **Implementation Approach:**
 1. **API Integration**: